Video from the high-speed stereo radiography (HSSR) system of a knee during a pivot activity.

 with cost share provided by the University of Denver.

-Photograph of the high speed stereo radiographic system in the Human Dynamics Laboratory.
+The high speed stereo radiographic (HSSR) system is the centerpiece of the Human Dynamics Laboratory.

 Kinematics are extracted by matching a reconstruction of the subject's bones to the recorded stereo X-ray images.